Human rights in Bahrain: Online Surveillance and Monitoring

+Data Retention Policies

+Since 2009, the Telecommunications Regulatory Authority (TRA) has required all telecommunications providers to retain records of customers' phone calls, emails, and website visits for up to three years.
+These companies must also grant security forces access to subscriber data upon request from the public prosecution, although data content access requires a court order.

+To obtain an operating license (see A5), telecom providers must create a “lawful access capability plan” that facilitates security forces’ access to communications metadata.
+In February 2016, the provider 2Connect had its license revoked for failing to establish this plan.

+Cybercafés are also subject to increased oversight, with a commission from four ministries ensuring strict adherence to rules that prohibit access to minors and mandate that all computer terminals remain fully visible to observers.

+Transparency reports from companies indicate that Bahrain made one data request to Google, six to Twitter, and three to Facebook in the first half of 2017, though all requests were denied.
+There were no requests made in 2018.
+It remains unclear how local providers comply with state requests for user data, as such information is not publicly disclosed.

+Bahrain introduced a personal data protection law in July 2018, which mirrors the European General Data Protection Regulation (GDPR) and outlines requirements for entities collecting, processing, and storing personal data, including obtaining user consent and informing them of data collection.
+However, the enforcement details of this law are still uncertain.

 Freedom of Association

 According to the Human Right Watch 2011 country report, freedom of association is severely curtailed by an association law, "which prohibits organizations from involvement in political activities."
 The Bahrain Human Rights Society, Bahrain Centre for Human Rights and Bahrain Youth Human Rights Society have been closed or ordered to close.

 In June 2017, the National Democratic Action Society party (Wa'ad) was banned on terrorism charges.
 The ban was criticised by Amnesty International and Bahrain Institute for Rights and Democracy.
 Lynn Maalouf of Amnesty International stated that "the suspension of Waad is a flagrant attack on freedom of expression and association".

 Bandargate

-The Bandargate scandal refers to an alleged political conspiracy by the certain government officials in Bahrain to foment sectarian strife and marginalize the majority Shia community in the country.
+The Bandargate scandal was an alleged political conspiracy by the certain government officials in Bahrain to foment sectarian strife and marginalize the Shia community in the country.
 The conspiracy was allegedly led and financed by Sheikh Ahmed bin Ateyatalla Al Khalifa, Minister of Cabinet Affairs and head of the Civil Informatics Organization and member of the Al Khalifa royal family.
 The allegations were revealed in September 2006, in a 240-page document produced by the Gulf Centre for Democratic Development, and authored by Dr Salah Al Bandar, an adviser to the Cabinet Affairs Ministry.
 Following the distribution of the report, Bahraini police forcibly deported Dr Al Bandar to the United Kingdom, where he holds citizenship.

 According to Dr al-Bandar, the Minister paid five main operatives a total of more than $2.7 million to run: